 What makes the Mount Paran Road area so attractive?
 It has a Walk Score of 45 and a low crime rate, 40% below Atlanta’s average.
 This particular section sits at the edge of Buckhead, long known as Atlanta’s most prestigious neighborhood, while also offering the spacious lots and privacy of Sandy Springs.

-The property sits in ZIP code 30327—metro Atlanta’s most affluent, with a median sale price of $1.8 million in May 2024, while still providing easy access to top private schools.
+The property sits in ZIP code 30327—metro Atlanta’s most affluent, with a median sale price of $1.8 million in May 2024, while still providing easy access to elite private schools like The Westminster Schools and The Lovett School—both under a 10-minute drive.
 Buckhead Village and Phipps Plaza lie 4–5 minutes away.
-You’ll find more than 100 luxury shops and award-winning spots like Canoe and Kyma..
+You’ll find more than 100 luxury shops and award-winning spots like Canoe and Kyma.

 You can reach downtown in 18–22 minutes and Hartsfield-Jackson in 28–32 minutes on average, per TomTom traffic data Q1 2025.